yanxurui/CacheFS/readme.md

 100.00   19.026456                 71918           total
 ```

 Why reading randomly is screamingly slow?
 The strace profiling results show it differs in the speed of pread syscall.
-This can be explained by the pre-reading.
-When we read 64KB of data, the system may read more than that and it may not need to access the disk again in the next read.
+This can be explained by the expensive seeking. `pread` can be seen as `lseek`+`read`.
+In ext4, `lseek` is fast because it only modifies the file pointer and does some validation checks.
+The `read` system call will move the disk head so it takes much more time for random read than sequential read.

 3. always read the same file (using cache)